spantaleev/nextcloud-docker-ansible-deploy/README.md

 -------

 **WARNING**: this playbook has been **made obsolete** by the [MASH playbook](https://github.com/mother-of-all-self-hosting/mash-playbook), which also supports installing the [Nextcloud](https://github.com/mother-of-all-self-hosting/mash-playbook/blob/main/docs/services/nextcloud.md) and [Collabora Online](https://github.com/mother-of-all-self-hosting/mash-playbook/blob/main/docs/services/collabora-online.md) services.
+There's a [migration guide](CHANGELOG.md#this-playbook-has-been-absorbed-into-the-mash-playbook) in the changelog.

 -------